rVnPower/PixivFE/README.md

 ## What is this?

-I have been researching about Pixiv's API for a long time (with a lot of problems).
-One thing I noticed is that somebody actually made a decent alternative front-end for Pixiv yet (actually, there are some, but mostly [paid + feature less](https://pixiv.moe) and/or made by Chinese and/or depends on JS).

-I decided to take the lead by creating an actual front-end that is truly suckless that could access most of the features provided by Pixiv.
-Intended to be written in Go with [Gin](https://gin-gonic.com).
+This is an alternative front-end for Pixiv, also my second Go project, so the code may not look good for those who are experienced :(

+**Why?** Because nobody made a front-end that I like.

 Note that this project is still under its preparation stage.
+It is not prepared for production, or to be called a "real alternative front-end", yet.

 ## Previews